waffle-iron/pebbles/presentations/2016-05-23_elixir_cloud_ws.md

 - Pouta Blueprints is open source software for sharing your cloud resources
     - anyone is free to deploy a copy and contribute
 - pb.csc.fi is a pilot service operated by CSC
-    - hosts notebooks
+    - users can launch notebooks
     - open for Finnish researchers and students

 ## Thanks!

-Questions, please
+Questions, please!